slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 ```

 # Workingset Alternatives
-Although they aren't Workingsets anymore, extensions making use of the WorkingSet apis today are encouraged to migrate to these new APIs rather than just accessing ViewList directly if possible.
+Although they aren't called Workingsets anymore, extensions making use of the `WorkingSet` APIs today are encouraged to migrate to these new convenience methods rather than just accessing `ViewList` directly if possible.

 ## ProjectManager.getAllOpenFiles()
 Returns a list of all open files

 ## DocumentManager.getAllOpenDocuments()
-Returns a list of all open documents -- including documents which are in a ViewPaneList but not yet opened, documents which have been opened in inline editors but not part of a ViewPaneList and opened but not modified or added to any ViewPaneList.
+Returns a list of all open documents -- including documents which are in a PaneViewList but not yet opened, documents which have been opened in inline editors but not part of a PaneViewList and opened but not modified or added to any PaneViewList.

 # Deprecating Legacy APIs
 ```text